Skylab 4: Consequences

-While the lack of communications was unintentional, NASA still spent time to study its causes and effects as to avoid its replication in future missions.
+NASA spent time studying the causes and effects of the unintentional lack of communications to avoid its replication in future missions.
 At the time, only the crew of Skylab 3 had spent six weeks in space.
 It was unknown what had happened psychologically.
 NASA carefully worked with crew's requests, reducing their workload for the next six weeks.
 The incident took NASA into an unknown realm of concern in the selection of astronauts, still a question as humanity considers human missions to Mars or returning to the Moon.
-Among the complicating factors was the interplay between management and subordinates (see also Apollo 1 fire and Challenger disaster).
+Among the complicating factors was the interplay between management and subordinates.
 On Skylab 4, one problem was that the crew was pushed even harder as they fell behind on their workload, creating an increasing level of stress.
 Even though none of the astronauts returned to space, there was only one more NASA spaceflight in the decade and Skylab was the first and last American space station.
 NASA was planning larger space stations but its budget shrank considerably after the Moon landings, and the Skylab orbital workshop was the only major execution of Apollo Applications projects.

-Though the final Skylab mission became known for the incident, it was also known for the large amount of work that was accomplished in the long mission.
-Skylab orbited for six more years before its orbit finally decayed in 1979 due to solar activity that was higher than expected.
-The next U.S. spaceflight was the Apollo–Soyuz Test Project conducted in July 1975, and after a human spaceflight gap, the first Space Shuttle orbital flight STS-1 in April 1981.
+The final Skylab mission became known for the incident, and also known for the large amount of work that was accomplished in the long mission.
+Skylab orbited for six more years before its orbit decayed in 1979 due to solar activity that was higher than expected.
+The next crewed U.S. spaceflights were the Apollo–Soyuz Test Project in July 1975, then the first Space Shuttle orbital flight STS-1 in April 1981.

-The event, which the involved astronauts have joked about, has been extensively studied as a case study in various fields of endeavor including space medicine, team management, and psychology.
-Man-hours in space were, and continued to be into the 21st century, an expensive undertaking; a single day on Skylab was worth about $22.4 million in 2017 dollars, and thus any work stoppage was considered inappropriate due to the expense.
+The event, which the involved astronauts have joked about, has been a case study in various fields of endeavor including space medicine, team management, and psychology.
 According to Space Safety Magazine, the incident affected the planning of future space missions, especially long-term missions.

 The described events were considered a significant example of "us versus them" syndrome in space medicine.
 Crew psychology has been a point of study for Mars analog missions such as Mars-500, with a particular focus on crew behavior triggering a mission failure or other issues.
 One of the impacts of the incident is the requirement that at least one member of the International Space Station crew be a space veteran (not be on a first flight).

 The 84-day stay of the Skylab 4 mission was a human spaceflight record that was not exceeded for over two decades by a NASA astronaut.
 The 96-day Soviet Salyut 6 EO-1 mission broke Skylab 4's record in 1978.